Roland Paulsen: Criticism of the work-society

 In 2010 Paulsen published his book Arbetssamhället – Hur arbetet överlevde teknologin (The work society - how work survived the technology) which was critical of work.

 Paulsen said that he wanted to achieve a change in how we perceive work, in relationship to that the need for work itself has decreased due to the technological development.

 Paulsen considers it to be a waste of resources that peoples working hours hasn't decreased as technology has moved forward.
 As well as claimed that work is increasingly losing its ability to create value.
 Instead, Paulsen claims, that work takes on a religious function in contemporary society, and acts like a mechanism of distributing resources.

 When asked why he thinks it is an important question for people who vote in political elections to create more work.
 Paulsen responded:

 "It's an absurd idea, all politicians today want to create jobs.
 The only thing that is being discussed is technical aspects of how that is going to be achieved.
-But it is also obvious that one does not win ellections by promising that there are going to be more people without any work, but the question of shortening working time has been swept under the rug completely.
+But it is also obvious that one does not win elections by promising that there are going to be more people without any work, but the question of shortening working time has been swept under the rug completely.
 In the past, we worked to create growth, now we want growth to create jobs."